aidanbon/meani-todo/README.md

 ###1.1.0 (4/30/2014)
 - Upgraded to ionic version 1.0.9.
-- Test pass on following platforms:
+- Test pass on the following platforms:
   - Desktop: Chrome, Firefox and Safari
   - Android: Chrome
   - iPhone: Safari